Iowa State vs. UNLV NCAA Football Odds, Plays and Insights | September 18, 2021

 Iowa State Top Players

+- This year, Brock Purdy has recorded 199 passing yards (199.0 yards per game) while going 21-for-26 (80.8% completion percentage) and throwing zero interceptions.
+He has tacked on 58 rushing yards on nine carries, averaging 58.0 yards per game.

-- Breece Hall has rushed for a team-leading 69 yards on 23 attempts (69.0 yards per game) while scoring one touchdown.
-He also averages 31.0 receiving yards per game, grabbing four passes for 31 yards.
+- Breece Hall has churned out a team-high 69 rushing yards (69.0 yards per game) and scored one touchdown.
+He has tacked on four catches for 31 yards (31.0 receiving yards per game).

-- Xavier Hutchinson has reeled in seven passes for a team-high 88 yards.
-He averages 88.0 yards per game.
+- Xavier Hutchinson has seven catches and paces his team with 88 receiving yards (88.0 ypg).

-- Tarique Milton has chipped in with 37 yards (on three catches).
+- Tarique Milton has also contributed with three catches for 37 yards this year.
+He puts up 37.0 receiving yards per game.

 UNLV Top Players

-- This year, Doug Brumfield has put up 117 passing yards (117.0 yards per game) while going 5-for-12 (41.7% completion percentage) and throwing one interception.
-He has tacked on 27 rushing yards on seven carries with one touchdown, averaging 27.0 yards per game.
+- Doug Brumfield leads the team with 117 passing yards (117.0 yards per game) and has a 41.7% completion percentage this year (5-of-12) with one interception.
+He also has 27 rushing yards on seven carries with one touchdown, averaging 27.0 yards per game.

-- Charles Williams has churned out a team-best 177 rushing yards (177.0 per game) and two touchdowns.
+- Charles Williams has racked up a team-high 177 rushing yards (177.0 yards per game) and scored two touchdowns.

 - Kyle Willams has six catches and paces his team with 87 receiving yards (87.0 ypg).

-- Zyell Griffin has added 23 yards on one catch.
-He puts up 23.0 receiving yards per game this year.
+- Zyell Griffin has hauled in one catch for 23 yards (23.0 yards per game).

-- Giovanni Fauolo Sr. has collected 15 yards on two receptions, averaging 15.0 yards per game.
+- This season Giovanni Fauolo Sr. has caught two passes for 15 yards, averaging 15.0 receiving yards per game.